Measuring performance

 Learning objectives:

-• Learn what are the tools for improving your code
+• Learn about the tools for benchmarking your code

 Introduction